Britt4444/LightBnB/LightBnB_WebApp-master/README.md

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
 2. Clone your repository onto your local device.
 3. Install dependencies using the `npm install` command.
+4. Create an .env file in the project folder to store relevant environment variables, in the format:
+    - PGUSER='user'
+    - PGHOST='host_name'
+    - PGPASSWORD='password'
+    - PGDATABASE='database_name'
+    - PGPORT='port_number'
+5. To seed LightBnB with dummy data to interact with, connect to the database via node-postgres (pg) and run the following within the relevant directory:
+    - `\i ../migrations/01_schema.sql` to create all database tables
+    - `\i ../seeds/01_seeds.sql` to add data to the tables
+    - `\i ../seeds/02_seeds.sql` to add even more data to the tables
-3. Start the web server using the `node server` command.
+6. Start the web server using the `node server` command.
 The app will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:3000/> in your browser.
+7. Go to <http://localhost:3000/> in your browser.
+8. Log in as any user from the seed files using the user email along with the password 'password'.
+9. You are also able to create your own user log in to explore the LightBnB features.

 ## Dependencies